 8. Museum Kiss valued at $1,260

-In 1977, Ruth van Herpen visited an art museum in Oxford, England and made the mistake of kissing a painting.
-The painting was by Jo Baer.
+In 1977, Ruth van Herpen visited an art museum in Oxford, England and made the mistake of kissing a painting, white monochrome painting by Jo Baer.
 Ruth left a lipstick smear in her wake and she was ordered by law to pay the restoration costs of $1,260.
 She claimed to kiss the “cold” artwork in order to cheer it up.
 Others saw this as an excuse for art vandalism.

 7. Sexual Harassment Kiss

 In 1996 a six-year-old named Johnathan Prevette, a first grade student in North Carolina kissed a classmate innocently on the cheek.
 His teacher reported him to the principal, Lisa Horne, who ordered him to spend the day in detention.
 While this is asinine, this isn’t what made this kiss famous.
 After appearing on a local radio show, the mother’s story spread until the U.S. Department of Education rewrote the sexual harassment guidelines to omit kisses by first graders.
 Our tax dollars at work, people.
 To be fair to Johnathan he stated the girl had requested the kiss.